Bright Angel Campground to Bright Angel Trailhead.

 It would take almost 4hrs to complete the hike from Havasupai Gardens to the Rim, as we had just over 900m of elevation to gain in a little over 7.5km.
 It was a very pleasant day out, and we were not in any hurry.
 At one point we spotted a large bird flying the thermal from the cliffs, and spent several minutes watching it sore over the canyon.
 We are not sure of the species, but we thought it was most likely a condor.

 The energy in the group was starting to drop, and even though the final cliff was in sight, it just never seemed to get any closer.
 We made the decision to stop and have a hot snack of the remaining Mountain House.
 This was met by howls of protest, about why we were stopping so close to the end.
 But the mood of the group was almost instantly lifted upon finishing our hot snack, validating our decision to stop and take 30 minutes to make sure everyone had enough to eat.

 We cruised steadily, but easily to the end of hike at the Rim, stopping frequently to enjoy the view and the path we had taken from the river.

 We encountered more and more people as we approached the Rim.
 We also decided that the trail was not as in good condition as the South Kaibab, being more loose and sandy, with many awkward steps (built no doubt to prevent erosion caused by the mule trains).

-Upon arriving at the car, some 6.5hrs after we started, Emily fell against the car, giving it a big hug, happy, but thankful that we had completed our hike.
+Upon arriving at the car, some 6.5hrs after we started, Micah fell against the car, giving it a big hug, happy, but thankful that we had completed our hike.